 “Caseus” by Kim Roberts

 “Selenium” by Kim Roberts

 “Burgers and Fries” by Jasper Sedgwick

 This exhibit is now closed.

-The Kentucky Arts Council, the state arts agency, supports Music Scenes with state tax dollars and federal funding from the National Endowment for the Arts.
+The Kentucky Arts Council, the state arts agency, supports EAT: A Literature + Photography Installation with state tax dollars and federal funding from the National Endowment for the Arts.

 “You Eat What You Are: The Act of Eating as a Form of Self Expression”

 Panelists Included: Dr. Azita Osanloo, Associate Professor of English at Centre College; Sarah Jane Sanders, featured artist and Kentucky Photographer; Dr. Daniel Kirchner, Assistant Professor of Philosophy at Centre College; and Dr. Kaelyn Wiles, Assistant Professor of Sociology at Centre College

 This program addressed the process and act of eating in terms of ethics, sociology and creativity and how it is a cultural practice.
 Eating is a daily process very often taken for granted.
 While it is something we, as humans, must do to survive, the process of eating also is used as a form of self-expression.

 This event was free and open to the public and presented with support from The Kentucky Humanities Council.